elixir-lang/elixir-lang.github.com/install.markdown

 ### Mirrors and nightly builds

 The links above point directly to the GitHub release.
-We also host and mirror precompiled packages and nightly builds globally via `repo.hex.pm` using the following URL scheme:
+We also host and mirror precompiled packages and nightly builds globally via `builds.hex.pm` using the following URL scheme:

     https://builds.hex.pm/builds/elixir/${ELIXIR_VERSION}-otp-${OTP_VERSION}.zip